-- you are between 18 and 24 years old and you’ve lived continuously in the UK for more than half your life, or
+- you are between 18 and 24 years old and you’ve lived continuously in the UK for more than half your life

 - you are under 18 and you’ve lived in the UK continuously for at least 7 years, and it would be “unreasonable” to expect you to leave the UK.
-See more here.
+See If You Have Children section.

 Suitability criteria and exclusions

-There is a “suitability” requirement to meet the criteria for this application, meaning that criminal convictions, “bad character”, poor immigration history or unpaid NHS debts could disqualify you.
+There are “suitability” requirements to meet the criteria for these private life applications, meaning that criminal convictions, “bad character”, poor immigration history or unpaid NHS debts could disqualify you.

 The time periods used to calculate your length of time in the UK to meet the criteria above cannot include any periods of imprisonment in the UK.